Curved Page Divider

 In 2024, Virginia’s foster care system includes thousands of children and adolescents.
 Recent data shows that:

-Age Range: These are children of different ages, from infants to teenagers, but most children in foster care are of school-going age between 6 and 17.
-This is a critical stage of development, and such children often need consistency, grounding, and routine.
+Age Range: These children span a range of ages, from infants to teenagers; however, the majority of children in foster care are of school-going age, between 6 and 17.
+This is a critical stage of development, and children often require consistency, stability, and a routine during this time.

 2. Reasons Children Enter Foster Care